Vikasgupta29/SQL/Learn/SQL_Basics.md

 ![image](https://github.com/Vikasgupta29/SQL/assets/92180754/42f7a0d1-add9-4fb1-8aca-60286578f501)

 An alternate method to drop table is given below:
-**DROP TABLE <Table name> CASCADE CONSTRAINTS;**
+**DROP TABLE table_name CASCADE CONSTRAINTS;**
-**CASCADE CONSTRAINTS** clause should be added to the DROP statement to drop all the referential integrity constraints that refer to primary and unique keys in the table.
+CASCADE CONSTRAINTS clause should be added to the DROP statement to drop all the referential integrity constraints that refer to primary and unique keys in the table.

 ## CONSTRAINTS
 constraints are typically specified along with the CREATE TABLE statement.
 Constraints are classified into different types based on the number of columns they act upon as well as on the way they are specified.